This post may contain affiliate links. Please see my disclosure policy for details.

 Although it is commonly known that the River Ganges is thought of to be the embodiment of the Goddess Ganga.
-The reason why people believe Varanasi is so sacred is because it was created by Lord Shiva.
+The reason why people believe Varanasi is so sacred is that it was created by Lord Shiva.

 The legend goes that Lord Shiva had a fight with Lord Brahma.
 Shiva ended up tearing off one of Brahma’s five heads.

-As was custom, Lord Shiva kept Brahma’s head in victory.
+As was the custom, Lord Shiva kept Brahma’s head in victory.
 When he arrived at the site of Varanasi, he dropped Lord Brahma’s head and it disappeared into the ground.

 So, Varanasi is considered to be one of the holiest cities in all of India.